sdhers/RAINSTORM/README.md

 Open the ```0-First_steps.ipynb``` notebook.
   - When prompted to select a kernel, choose the ```rainstorm``` Conda environment among the ```Python Environments```.

-### 6. **Start Exploring RAINSTORM**
+### 5. **Start Exploring RAINSTORM**
   - Run the cells in 0-First_steps.ipynb to get started.

-From now on, you can launch any of the notebooks from the RAINSTORM repository just by clicking on them in VS Code.
+You can also launch any of the RAINSTORM notebooks without opening the Prompt.

 The setup is complete!

 ---
 ---